LucianoXu/Rem/README.md

 - **Step Backward**(`Ctrl+o`): revert one step of command execution.
 - **Step Forward**(`Ctrl+p`): execute one command in the input area.
 - **Play Forward**(`Ctrl+l`): execute all the commands in the input area in a sequence.
-- **To Handbook**(`F1`): go to the handbook of `Rem`.
+- **To Handbook**(`F1`): go to the handbook of `QRefine`.
 - **Screenshot**(`F2`): take a screenshot of the current window.

 ## Documentation
-This section explains the language and commands of `Rem`.
+This section explains the language and commands of `QRefine`.

 ### Variables
-Variables in `Rem` are identifiers following the regular expression `[a-zA-Z\'][a-zA-Z\'0-9]*`.
+Variables in `QRefine` are identifiers following the regular expression `[a-zA-Z\'][a-zA-Z\'0-9]*`.

 ### Quantum Registers
-In `Rem`, the whole quantum system consists of qubits, and every qubit is denoted by an identifier.
+In `QRefine`, the whole quantum system consists of qubits, and every qubit is denoted by an identifier.
 A quantum register is an ordered list of unique qubit identifiers.
 For example, valid quantum registers include:
 - `[]`, `[p]`, `[p q r']`, ...

 And invalid quantum registers include:
 - `[p p]`, `[1p 2q]`, ...

 ### Types
-There are three data types in `Rem`:
+There are three data types in `QRefine`:
 - `IQOpt`: indexed quantum operators.
 - `QOpt[n]`: n-qubit quantum operators.
 - `QProg`: quantum programs.